 Similar to actors who play a certain character, ghostwriters have to carefully choose their style, voice, tone, words, and rhythm as well.

-Working with an experienced ghost gives you an advantage as they ca match a wide range of writing styles.
+Working with an experienced ghost gives you an advantage as they can match a wide range of writing styles.
 Therefore, reviewing a ghostwriter’s sample is only helpful if you are assessing the quality of a writer or have a similar project in the pipeline.

 No matter whether or not you have a established voice, tone, or style – it is the responsibility of a ghost to determine, capture, and establish your voice when they start working on your project.
 However, this is only applicable for fictional projects.

-When you are hiring for a non-fiction task, you have to be really careful.
+When you are hiring a non-fiction writers task, you have to be really careful.
 The blog or book should read like YOU are talking to the readers.
 So, there should be connection – and, it is only possible if the voice in the writing belongs to you.